jmmurua/Litter-soil_interaction/README.md

 # Litter-soil interaction in terrestrial decomposition

-This repository contains code and resources from a reciprocal transplant experiment conducted by Jose Murua and Aurora Gaxiola from April 2018 to March 2019 at Pontificia Universidad Catolica de Chile.
+This repository contains code and resources from a reciprocal transplant experiment conducted by Jose Murúa and Aurora Gaxiola from April 2018 to March 2019 at Pontificia Universidad Católica de Chile.

 ## Explaining litter-soil interactions through ecological stoichiometry